FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 KrunchCV.
-To add the widget to the SmartDashboard, download KrunchCV either as a zip file or via Github cloning, navigate inside the dist folder, copy the KrunchCV jar file, navigate to where the SmartDashboard is installed (this is usually C:\Program Files\SmartDashboard\ in Windows), navigate to the extensions folder, and paste the jar file in there.
+To add the widget to the SmartDashboard, download KrunchCV either as a zip file or via Github cloning, navigate inside the dist folder, copy the KrunchCV jar file, navigate to where the SmartDashboard is installed, navigate to the extensions folder, and paste the jar file in there.
 Finally, start the dashboard, go up to the top menu, and click View->Add-> Krunch Target Tracker